ballerina-platform/ballerina-lang/misc/testerina/modules/testerina-core/src/main/ballerina/Module.md

 ```

 The `AfterSuite` annotation is used to execute a particular function after the test suite is executed.
-This is used to tear-down prerequisites or execute post actions after executing the test suite.
+This is used to tear-down the prerequisites or execute post actions after executing the test suite.

 ```ballerina
 @test:AfterSuite